 During those failed attempts, it’s estimated around 22,000 people died, mostly due to diseases like yellow fever.
-(A further 5,000 died during the later construction era.)
+(A further 5,000 died during the later construction period.)
+The French abandoned the project in 1889.

 In 1904, the United States took control and construction was underway in earnest.
 The canal was officially opened in 1914, but it wasn’t actually handed over to Panama until 31 December 1999.